Human Spaceflight Knowledge Sharing: Micrometeoroids and Orbital DebrisNo Comment

 Risk associated with micrometeoroids and orbital debris was a key topic of discussion at NASA’s recent Human Spaceflight Knowledge Sharing Forum.

 Editor’s Note: NASA’s Office of the Chief Engineer and the Human Exploration and Operations Mission Directorate sponsored the Human Spaceflight Knowledge Sharing Forum in November 2016.
 Select individuals responsible for shaping NASA’s future over the next 10 to 20 years focused on technical best practices and lessons learned from successful and unsuccessful human spaceflight missions.
-This is the first in a series of articles recapping lessons learned and knowledge shared by these individuals at the pilot knowledge sharing event.
+This is part of a series of articles recapping lessons learned and knowledge shared by these individuals at the pilot knowledge sharing event.

 The No. 1 risk for NASA’s human spaceflight programs, including Orion, is micrometeoroids and orbital debris (MMOD).
 Due to the danger MMOD poses to space missions, NASA invests significantly in investigating the potential risk from micrometeoroids — natural objects typically comprising particles originating from asteroids or comets — and man-made orbital debris such as decommissioned satellites, rocket bodies, thermal blankets and even objects as tiny as paint flakes that could cause catastrophic damage when hurtling through space at speeds up to 44 miles (70 kilometers) per second.